PfSPZ Vaccine: PfSPZ development

 In 2003 Sanaria ran trials in which falciparum sporozoites were manually dissected from salivary glands of mosquitos, irradiated and preserved before inoculation with one goal: to develop and commercialize a non-replicating, metabolically active PfSPZ vaccine.

 In human volunteer trials PfSPZ was applied subcutaneously (SC) or intradermally (ID) and such as it showed only modest immune response.
 When PfSPZ Vaccine was injected intravenously (IV) to nonhuman primates or mice it finally triggers CD8+ T-cells producing IFNγ.
 These T cells are believed to be the main immunologic mechanism to fight malaria in liver.

 Two first clinical trials of IV administration of PfSPZ were conducted in 2013.
 Previous ID or IC clinical trials didn't trigger adequate immune response.
 A 2014 phase 1 trial with the PfSPZ Vaccine found that more than half of the participants were protected from malaria infection for over a year after the trial.

 In 2014 Sanaria promoted an Indiegogo campaign to develop a robot that could dissect salivary glands of mosquitos, to make preparation and further development of vaccine much faster and easier.
 The crowdfunding campaign ended, after being backed by $45,024 of the $250,000 goal.

 The PfSPZ Vaccine candidate was granted fast track designation by the U.S. Food and Drug Administration in September 2016.

 A study published in 2017 reported complete protection after 10 weeks with three doses of PfSPZ-CVac.
 In April 2019, a phase 3 trial in Bioko was announced, scheduled to start in early 2020.
 Another study of the PfSPZ vaccine was published in December 2022, reporting vaccine efficacy at up to 48% at 6 months follow up, and up to 46% efficacy at 18 months.

+Recent field studies have evaluated PfSPZ Vaccine in malaria-experienced African adults.
+A randomized, double-blind, placebo-controlled trial in Burkina Faso tested a three-dose intravenous regimen and reported vaccine efficacy of up to 48% at 6 months and 46% at 18 months against naturally acquired Plasmodium falciparum infection.
+The vaccine was well tolerated and immunogenic in this population.

+Additional studies in Equatorial Guinea examined multi-dose priming regimens of PfSPZ Vaccine followed by controlled human malaria infection (CHMI).
+Several schedules were found to be safe and capable of inducing significant protection against homologous challenge.
+By 2022 more than twenty clinical trials of PfSPZ-based products had been completed or were ongoing across Africa, Europe and the United States.